 Dr. Atrian Afyani is an NIH Biology of Aging T32-funded postdoctoral fellow in the Frost lab.
 Dr. Atrian Afyani earned her undergraduate degree from Isfahan University, Iran, her Masters degree from Leicester University, United Kingdom, and her Ph.D. from Purdue University, where she investigated nuclear architecture in the context of cancer biology in the laboratory of Dr. Sophie Lelièvre.
 She is currently focused on the effects of pathogenic forms of tau on the physical and functional properties of the nucleus.

-Adrian Beckmann is a Ph.D. student in the Cell Biology, Genetics and Molecular Medicine discipline of the Integrated BioMedical Sciences program at University of Texas Health San Antonio.
-Adrian was a predoctoral trainee of the Biology of Aging T32 training grant and is now supported by an F31 awarded from NINDS.
-Adrian's interest in stem cell biology has led him to investigate how neurons maintain a terminally differentiated state throughout adult life.
+Adrian Beckmann is a recent graduate of the Cell Biology, Genetics and Molecular Medicine discipline of the Integrated BioMedical Sciences program at University of Texas Health San Antonio.
+Adrian was a predoctoral trainee of the Biology of Aging T32 training grant and was subsequently awarded an F31 from NINDS.
+Adrian's interest in stem cell biology led him to investigate how neurons maintain a terminally differentiated state throughout adult life.
 Adrian was the recipient of the Joe H. Ward, Jr. and Bettie B. Ward Award for Excellence in the Study of the Biology of Aging in 2018.